-I enjoyed doing photos shoots because I got to wear lots of different costumes and wigs and do make up that was a lot flashier than ordinary everyday stuff.
+I enjoyed doing photos shoots because I got to wear lots of different costumes and wigs and do make up that was a lot flashier than ordinary everyday makeup.

-I worked for one photographer who was a full time professional and needed to churn out a lot of pictures for companies he sold to.
-I was able to get a few shots for myself from him that were high quality for my portfolio.
+I worked for one photographer who was a full time professional and needed to churn out a lot of pictures for companies he sold to every month.
+I was able to get a few high-quality shots for myself from him for my portfolio.

-At one point I did a series of photos for a guy who was a hobbyist but wanted to go pro.
-He wanted to set up a pay-site with me and some other women he was working with so I worked with him for free.
-But it turned out he decided he needed to have girl-on-girl porn videos in order to get customers and so a month of work was wasted.
-I didn’t want to do that and had not agreed to it.
+At one point I did a series of photos for a guy who was a hobbyist but wanted to start an online business.
+He wanted to set up a pay-site with me and some other women he was working with, so I worked with him for free.
+But it turned out he decided he needed to have girl-on-girl porn videos to get customers and so a month of work was wasted.
+I didn’t want to do porn and had not agreed to it.

 You can get lingerie modeling gigs that do not require sex or full nudity if you look for them.
 You never have to do anything you are not comfortable with.
 You can always say no or cut a session short.